 - AUTHOR Bonnie Crater

 Most Salesforce marketing people are familiar with John Wanamaker, early 20th century US department store merchant and pioneer of the money-back guarantee, who famously said, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 Sadly many marketing people still find this funny.
 But today it’s much easier to track marketing metrics than in 1869 when Mr. Wanamaker opened John Wanamaker & Co. in Philadelphia.
 With 67% percent of a B2B buyer’s journey being digital, there’s many more activities that can be measured, tracked and attributed to revenue.
 While John Wanamaker didn’t ask the question this way, what we can surmise is that he really wanted to know marketing ROI and individual campaign influence.

-We built Full Circle CRM to solve the problem that John Wanamaker proposes — to uncover the 50% wasted with the aim to allow marketers to invest in programs that contribute to the customer journey and ultimately drive revenue.
+We built Full Circle Insights to solve the problem that John Wanamaker proposes — to uncover the 50% wasted with the aim to allow marketers to invest in programs that contribute to the customer journey and ultimately drive revenue.